How to File Probate Without a Lawyer in Missouri: A Step-by-Step Guide for Super Small Estates

 Featured image for How to File Probate Without a Lawyer in Missouri: A Step-by-Step Guide for Super Small Estates - Missouri probate and estate planning legal guide

 Navigating Missouri’s probate system without an attorney might seem daunting, but for certain small estates, it’s both possible and practical.
-This comprehensive guide explains when and how you can handle probate matters yourself, particularly focusing on Missouri’s small estate procedures and refusal of letters options.
+If you want to understand how the full probate process works before deciding whether to go it alone, our Probate Learning Library provides a guided overview with videos and tools.
+This guide explains when and how you can handle probate matters yourself, particularly focusing on Missouri’s small estate procedures and refusal of letters options.

 Understanding Missouri Small Estate Probate: Who Qualifies?